kosli-dev/cli/docs.kosli.com/content/getting_started/part_9_querying.md

 ## List artifacts

-To find the information about artifacts reported to a specific pipeline in Kosli use `kosli artifact ls` command
+To find the information about artifacts reported to a specific pipeline in Kosli use `kosli list artifacts` command

 ```
-% kosli artifact ls creator
+$ kosli list artifacts --flow creator
 COMMIT   ARTIFACT                                  STATE       CREATED_AT
 344430d  Name: cyberdojo/creator:344430d           COMPLIANT   Wed, 14 Sep 2022 10:48:09 CEST
          Fingerprint: 817a72(...)6b5a273399c693